-The overrepresentation factors indicate that certain risk-taking behaviors are often associated with crashes in which restraints are not used, including DUI, over the speed limit, aggressive operation, running off the road, and fatigue/sleep.
-Crashes attributed to drivers who used no restraints are greatly overrepresented in vehicles with model years 1960-2004, which could be attributed to the lack of standard safety restraints in some of these older model vehicles, or perhaps the removal of these safety devices over time.

-The speed at impact for crashes for restraint-deficient crashes is significantly overrepresented in all of the categories above 45 MPH, indicating that these crashes consistently occur at higher speeds than crashes in which restraints were used by the causal driver.
-This is highly correlated with rural driving and risk taking.
+- 11. Primary Contributing Circumstance over-represented factors indicate that other risk-taking behaviors are quite often associated with crashes in which restraints are not used, including DUI (about 9 times its expected proportion), aggressive operation (over 8 times), over the speed limit (over 7 times), running off the road and fatigue/sleep (both close to three times their expected proportions). - 12.
+Crashes attributed to drivers who used no restraints are greatly over-represented in vehicles with model years 1960-2004, which could be attributed to the lack of standard safety restraints in some of these older model vehicles, or perhaps the removal (or wearing-out) of these restraints over time.
+All vehicles newer than 2012 had about twice their restraint usage. - 13.
+The speed at impact for crashes for restraint-deficient crashes is significantly over-represented (more than twice the expected value) in all of the categories above 45 MPH, indicating that these crashes consistently occur at higher speeds than crashes in which restraints were used by the causal driver.
+This is highly correlated with rural driving and other risk taking behaviors.